-Welcome to the 2013 edition of the Stanford Local Programming Contest!
+Welcome to the 2020 edition of the Stanford Local Programming Contest!
 This year the contest will be online.

-The ACM International Collegiate Programming Contest pits teams of three individuals working on a single computer against a host of problems (typically 8-11) that must be solved in five hours.
+The International Collegiate Programming Contest pits teams of three individuals working on a single computer against a host of problems (typically 10) that must be solved in five hours.
 These problems can generally be solved by careful analysis and application of algorithms taught in undergraduate computer science.
 Some are quite challenging.
-For examples, see the problems from previous years of this contest.
+For examples, see the problems from previous years of the Regionals contest: Harder Easier

-All students are welcome to come out an participate in the Stanford Local Programming Contest, whether you are officially eligible to compete in the ACM ICPC or not.
+All students are welcome to come out an participate in the Stanford Local Programming Contest, whether you are officially eligible to compete in ICPC or not.
 We hope to see you there!